cadbox1/prawn-stack/README.md

 Run the following command to migrate the database with Flyway.

 ```
-docker-compose run flyway -url=jdbc:postgresql://[host] -user=[user] -password=[password] migrate
+docker-compose run flyway -url=jdbc:postgresql://[host]/postgres -user=[user] -password=[password] migrate
 ```

+### Setup a Custom Domain

+1. Sign into your domain registrar.
+I use [Google Domains](https://domains.google.com).
+1. Setup a new CNAME DNS record using the coudfront domain in the deploy output.
+1. Make sure the CNAME aligns with the `customDomain` in `bin/prawn-cdk.ts`.

 ### Destroy the Stack

 ```
 yarn cdk destroy --profile account-name
 ```

-## Setup a Tight AWS Budget

-So you don't get an unexpected bill.

-1. Login to the root account.
-1. On the account dropdown on the top right, click My Billing Dashboard.
-1. Click Budgets.
-1. Click Create budget.
-1. Select Cost budget.
-1. Fill in the budget fields then click next.
-   - **Name:** Tight Budget
-   - **Budgeted amount:** \$1
-1. Fill in the threshold fields:
-   - **Alert threshold:** 100%
-   - **Emai recipients:** [your email]
-1. Confirm.

 ### Why is AWS Charging You?